Importing cosmetics, know what is in your products

 Has the product already been put on the market for the first time within the EEA by the trademark holder?
 Or with their consent by another person?
 Then it is freely marketable within the EEA.
 You may buy the trademarked product in another EEA member state from then on via parallel import.

-Take note: You are never allowed to import and trade counterfeit products, as this is punishable by law.
+Take note: You are never allowed to import and trade counterfeit products, This is punishable by law.

 Importing goods from another EU country